melaxman/college-management-system-fastapi/README.md

 ## Create a New Server Connection (Postgresql)
-1.In pgAdmin, right-click on Servers in the left sidebar and select Create > Server....
+1. In pgAdmin, right-click on Servers in the left sidebar and select Create > Server....

-2.In the Create - Server dialog:
+2. In the Create - Server dialog:

 - **General Tab:**